Back to the One Forest Summit

 Download the agenda of the Summit

-This segment brought together at the Presidential Palace in Libreville: 11 heads of state and government, 27 ministers, leaders of international organizations, financial institutions, representatives of the private sector, international NGOs, think tanks and research centers, indigenous peoples' organizations and civil society.
+This segment brought together at the Presidential Palace in Libreville: 13 heads of state and government, 27 ministers, leaders of international organisations, financial institutions, representatives of the private sector, international NGOs, think tanks and research centers, indigenous peoples' organisations and civil society.

 It focused on finding concrete and actionable solutions to the following key issues: